robless28/Contract-Templates-/README.md

 # pages
+index.html - this is the home page (so the "back to home button works)

-contract-generator.html -> this is the landing page where you should find all the contracts,
+contract-generator.html -> location of all the contracts, connects all the tempates for the contracts,
-    it also added that it connects all the tempates for the contracts, show a preview of the contracts, export to PDF
+    show a preview of the contracts, export to PDF

+# run the code
+python3 -m http.server 8000